hawkgs/jqKeyboard/README.md

 **Layout Objects**

-After we are ready with the initial script file, we can proceed with filling the layouts array with our objects.
+After we are ready with the initial script file, we can proceed with filling the `layouts` array with our objects.
 Each layout object has two properties - `lang`, which must be unique and identifies the language (we suggest you keeping it short, eg. EN for English) and `layout`, which represents the layout itself.

 `layout` **Property**

-As you probably already noted, the `layout` is an array of strings where each string represents a line, a new row of the keyboard.
-Each letter is separated by space.
+As you probably already noticed, the `layout` is an array of strings where each string represents a line, a new row of the keyboard.
+Each character is separated by space.
 Special keys are wrapped in `<<KEY_NAME>>`.
-Currently, these are available ones:
+Currently, these are the available ones:

 _\<\<capslock\>\>, \<\<shift\>\>, \<\<tab\>\>, \<\<enter\>\>, \<\<space\>\>, \<\<backspace\>\>_

 **Shift and Caps Lock**

-If the letter you entered supports lower/upper case, it will get automatically changed whenever you press Shift or Caps Lock.
-In the cases, where you want change the button sign completely whenever you press Shift you have to implicitly describe it in the letter string by separating the signs with |.
-An example - let's say we have the following string with letters:
+If the character you entered supports lower/upper case, it will get automatically changed whenever you press Shift or Caps Lock.
+In the cases where you want to change the button sign completely whenever you press Shift you have to implicitly describe it in the character string by separating the signs with `|` symbol.
+An example - let's say we have the following string with characters:

 ```
 <<shift>> a b c d +|-